 This eclectic lecture series offers talks in nine towns on the first Wednesday of the month, October through May.
 Topics are varied, timely, timeless, thought-provoking, and fun.

-The 2012-2013 season of First Wednesdays begins October 3 at locations listed to the right.
+The 2014-2015 season of First Wednesdays begins October 1.
 Since its beginning in 2002 at the Kellogg-Hubbard Library in Montpelier, First Wednesdays has expanded to nine sites within or near most of Vermont’s population centers.

 The free lectures draw nationally and regionally renowned authors, artists, scholars, and public figures who speak on diverse topics before audiences sometimes numbering several hundred people.

 All First Wednesdays talks are free and open to the public, held at libraries and other venues in the host communities.

 Here is a sampling of new speakers and topics for each site in 2014-2015:

 - Former NSA senior executive Bill Sullivan: "The National Security Agency: The Law, The Media and Edward Snowden" (Brattleboro)

 - Award-winning novelist Salman Rushdie: "What’s the Use of Stories That Aren’t Even True?"
 (Essex Junction)